 Upon completion of the investigation, the Title IX Coordinator reviews the investigative report and within five (5) Days determines whether the University will proceed to adjudication, or dismiss the Complaint, as described above.
-If the matter is submitted for adjudication, the adjudication process varies based on the status of the Complainant and Respondent (i.e., Student or employee), and the type of conduct at issue (i.e., Sex-Based Harassment or other forms of Prohibited Conduct).
+If the matter is submitted for adjudication, the adjudication process varies based on type of conduct at issue (i.e., Sexual Misconduct or other forms of Prohibited Conduct).

-Matters involving Complaints of Sex-Based Harassment with a Student Complainant and/or a Student Respondent are adjudicated through the live hearing process described below, while Complaints of all other Prohibited Conduct are adjudicated through the non-hearing process described below.
+Matters involving Complaints of Sexual Misconduct are adjudicated through the live hearing process described below, while Complaints of all other Prohibited Conduct are adjudicated through the non-hearing process described below.